zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_dev_deploy.md

 ## Options

 ```
       --components string                  Comma-separated list of components to install.
 Adding this flag will skip the init prompts for which components to install
       --create-set stringToString          Specify package variables to set on the command line (KEY=value) (default [])
       --deploy-set stringToString          Specify deployment variables to set on the command line (KEY=value) (default [])
+  -f, --flavor string                      The flavor of components to include in the resulting package (i.e. have a matching or empty "only.flavor" key)
   -h, --help                               help for deploy
       --no-yolo                            Whether or not to build+deploy the package in YOLO mode
+      --registry-override stringToString   Specify a map of domains to override on package create when pulling images (e.g. --registry-override docker.io=dockerio-reg.enterprise.intranet) (default [])
 ```

 ## Options inherited from parent commands